mbforbes/website-3/posts/garage/image-layout-test-page.md

 I want to experiment with wider layouts, so want to have HTML/CSS formulas for breaking out of the normal content flow.

-## House styles [`v2`]
+## Result: House styles [`v2`]

-Copy-paste-able snippets for image arrangements.
+`v1` styles were height-limited but stretched to the full screen width where possible.
+They could incorporate SVG filter background blurs for single-row images or videos to help create consistent margins.

 `v2` styles are width-limited using `.media-max-width`.
-This width limit factors in a device's height to allow two-row portrait orientation (2:3) photos to be displayed fully. **Width limits apply to a new container, not the images.** As a result, all row configurations will display with identical margins, assuming images are of a sufficient width.
-Background blur and extra options have all been removed.
+This width limit factors in a device's height to allow two-column portrait orientation 2:3 photos to be displayed fully.
+The same limit allows one-column landscape orientation 4:3 image to be displayed fully. **Width limits apply to a new container, not the images.** As a result, all row configurations will display with identical margins, assuming images are of a sufficient width.
+Background blur via thumbhash is automatically applied to single images.
+Extra options include container (all row) width limits and extra image classes.

-With the new height limit, tall single images will stretch beyond the height of the page.
+With the new width limit, tall single images will stretch beyond the height of the page.
 This is an intentional omission given (a) the upcoming focus on 3:2 photos, (b) the desire to have consistent margins.
-This can be revisited to add options for container or image limits if need be.
+Currently, this can be worked around with container width limits.

-Non-full-width is still supported, now with an options argument `{fullWidth: false}`.
+Non-full-width is still supported, now with an options argument `{fullWidth: false}` or shortcut `img2i`.

-### One image

-{% img2 "/assets/garage/image-test-pages/939x939@3x.png" %}

-### Two images

-{% img2 [[
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png"
-]] %}

-### Three images

-{% img2 [[
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png"
-]] %}

-### Multiple rows

-{% img2 [
-  "/assets/garage/image-test-pages/939x939@3x.png",
-  [
-    "/assets/garage/image-test-pages/704x939@3x.png",
-    "/assets/garage/image-test-pages/704x939@3x.png"
-  ]
-] %}

-## House styles [`v1`]

-Copy-paste-able snippets for image arrangements.

-`v1` styles are height-limited but stretch to the full screen width where possible.
-They can incorporate background blurs for single-row images or videos to help create consistent margins.

-### One image

-{% img "/assets/garage/image-test-pages/939x939@3x.png" %}

-### Two images

-{% img [[
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png"
-]] %}

-### Three images

-{% img [[
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/704x939@3x.png"
-]] %}

-### Multiple rows

-{% img [
-  "/assets/garage/image-test-pages/939x939@3x.png",
-  [
-    "/assets/garage/image-test-pages/704x939@3x.png",
-    "/assets/garage/image-test-pages/704x939@3x.png"
-  ]
-] %}

-### Specify Height

-{% img {path: "/assets/garage/image-test-pages/1000x500@3x.png", maxHeight: "500"} %}

-### Blur stretch singles

-{% img [
-  "/assets/garage/image-test-pages/704x939@3x.png",
-  "/assets/garage/image-test-pages/939x939@3x.png"
-], true %}

-### Blur stretch doubles

-This is possible, but didn't always look that good, and would require more tweaking for images to resize aspect ratio-ally appropriately.
-See notes in `.eleventy.js` @ the `twoBigImages` function.
+See them in action at the [image placeholder test page](/garage/image-placeholder-test-page/).

 ## Workbook